fonttools/fontbakery/BRIEF.md

 #### 2.5 comparing new versions to the ones in production to avoid regressions

+To review fonts technically, compare the TTX versions of the 2 sets of fonts.

     ~/fonts/ofl $ ttx -s family-old/*ttf family/*ttf ;
     $ meld family-old/ family/ ;
     $ rm family-old/*ttx family/*ttx ;

+To review fonts visually, compare with Marc Foley's [gfregression](https://github.com/m4rc1e/gfregression) web application.

 ## 3. Collection Management